korostelevm/scampage_blog/README.md

 `https://rose-lauchheim.de/zmcheldj/scampages.html` as well as the root domain `https://rose-lauchheim.de` are down.

 No luck for `scampages.html` on the Wayback Machine.
-But the root domain:
+I did find that the root domain was captured in 2022:

 <p align="center">
     <img src="./images/pizza.png" width="650px"></img>